Clarifai/docs/docs/portal-guide/model/model-types/text-to-text.md

 ![upload text data](/img/others/fine-tune-1.png)

-The data will be uploaded in your application.
+The data will be uploaded to your application.

 ![](/img/others/fine-tune-1-1.png)